alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Former](https://github.com/ra1028/Former) - Former is a fully customizable Swift2 library for easy creating UITableView based form.
 * [LTBouncyPlaceholder](https://github.com/lexrus/LTBouncyPlaceholder)
 * [ParkedTextField](https://github.com/gmertk/ParkedTextField) - A text field with a constant text/placeholder.
+* [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of "Float Label Pattern".
+Written in Swift.
+As used in the Skyscanner TravelPro iOS app.
 * [SwiftyFORM](https://github.com/neoneye/SwiftyFORM) - Form framework for iOS written in Swift.
 * [SwiftForms](https://github.com/ortuman/SwiftForms) - A small and lightweight library written in Swift that allows you to easily create forms.
 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Custom UITextFields effects inspired by Codrops, built using Swift.